 Do I Have to Have a Living Will?

-No, legally it is not required, but it is strongly recommended.
+No, legally, it is not required, but it is strongly recommended.
 For most individuals, their North Carolina Health Care Power of Attorney authorizes their Health Care Agent to make decisions regarding end-of-life care and termination of life support.
 However, while the Health Care Power of Attorney may authorize your Health Care Agent to make such decisions, typically, it does not provide your Health Care Agent with meaningful guidance regarding your wishes.

 Shortcomings of the North Carolina Statutory Living Will

-We are often asked why we do not use the North Carolina Statutory Living Will (also referred to as the North Carolina Advance Dir
+We are often asked why we do not use the North Carolina Statutory Living Will (also referred to as the North Carolina Advance Directive for a Desire for a Natural Death).
+We feel that the statutory form has several shortcomings:

-• It is confusing to complete and we find that many complete the form incorrectly;
+- It is confusing to complete, and we find that many complete the form incorrectly;

-• It often does not provide any additional guidance beyond what was already stated in the Health Care Power of Attorney.
+- It often does not provide any additional guidance beyond what was already stated in the Health Care Power of Attorney.
 For example, we find that most people complete the form to indicate that the Health Care Agent “may” withdraw life support—something that they’re already authorized to do under the Health Care Power of Attorney.

-• It doesn’t really provide meaningful guidance.
-The North Carolina Statutory Living Will is extremely broad and only addresses very specific treatments under very specific end-of-life circumstances such as if you have an incurable or irreversible condition that will result in death within a short period of time, if you become unconscious and to a high degree of medical certainty you are not expected to regain consciousness, or you suffer from advanced dementia.
+- It doesn’t really provide meaningful guidance.
+The North Carolina Statutory Living Will is extremely broad and only addresses very specific treatments under very specific end-of-life circumstances, such as if you have an incurable or irreversible condition that will result in death within a short period of time, if you become unconscious and to a high degree of medical certainty you are not expected to regain consciousness, or you suffer from advanced dementia.

 Why We Use a Custom Health Care Power of Attorney, Living Will, and Other Supporting Documents

 Our office uses custom Health Care Power of Attorney and Living Will documents along with several accompanying tools to provide your Health Care Agent, health care providers, and your family with meaningful guidance about your health care wishes.
 These documents have been carefully curated over time to keep up with the changing world of medicine and address unique issues relating to dementia, end-of-life, dying with dignity laws, and more.
-Unfortunately, the statutory forms and other common form documents such as Five Wishes fail to expand upon these issues.
+Unfortunately, the statutory forms and other common form documents, such as Five Wishes, fail to expand upon these issues.

 Health Care Power of Attorney

 A Health Care Power of Attorney allows you to nominate a Health Care Agent to make health care decisions on your behalf if you should become incapacitated.
-A well-drafted Health Care Power of Attorney should address modern medicine and laws by addressing issues such as right-to-die laws, dementia directives, discharging from hospital against medical orders, and more.
+A well-drafted Health Care Power of Attorney should address modern medicine and laws by addressing issues such as right-to-die laws, dementia directives, discharging from hospitals against medical orders, and more.

 Living Will